pocketken/H3.net/docs/api-regions.md

 #### `LineString`s / `TraceCoordinates`

 There's also a `Fill` method which takes a NTS `LineString` instead of `Polygon`, and is the equivalent of calling `lineString.Coordinates.TraceCoordinates()`.
 Tracing coordinatees works by drawing lines bewtween each vertex, estimating the number of cells between the vertices for the selected resolution, and then using NTS' `LinearLocation.PointAlongSegmentByFraction` to interpolate the indexes that make up that line.
-This is similar to the `index.LineTo()` method, excep that instead of generating the line in grid space coordinates,`TraceCoordinates` interpolates lines utilizing the spherical coordinates (center) of each index.
+This is similar to the `index.LineTo()` method, except that instead of generating the line in grid space coordinates,`TraceCoordinates` interpolates lines utilizing the spherical coordinates (center) of each index.

 ## `GetCellBoundaries` (`h3SetToMultiPolygon`):
 Returns a `MultiPolygon` containing all of the cell boundaries of the input set of indices.